mcidclan/atomic-point-of-view/README.md

 APoV, standing for Atomic Point of View, is a variant of voxel raytracing, proposing an alternative to its realtime calculation cost.
-The main idea is to record the information for a ray, on different angles and from the point of view of each voxel, in space.
-This will produce huge amount of raw data, representing the 3d space in multiple point of views.
+The main idea is to record the information for a ray, on different angles and from the point of view of each voxel, in a given 3d space region.
+This will produce huge amount of raw data, representing the region in multiple point of views.
 The data could be then read or streamed, bringing the advantage of a fast rendering result.

 The current generator records only 2 informations by ray, per space voxel.
 The RGB color of the scanned voxel, and the ray depth which is the length between the space voxel and the scanned voxel.
 The depth information could be used by the navigator to produce realtime effect.

+First, via blender set the grid unit size to 1, remesh your object into blocks, ajust the scale value of the modifier to get the blocks aligned with the units of the grid.
+Apply transformations, move the options to the position 0.5, 0.5, 0.5.
-First, export the voxelized object via blender using the available script.
+Apply position, then export the object with the available python script.

-Then, generate the atomic raw data with the following for a locked camera:
+Copy the voxels.bin at the root of the generator repository.
+Then run the following command to produce an APoV region with a locked camera navigation:
 ./bin/apov space-block-size:256 atomic-pov-count:180 ray-step:2 \
     max-ray-depth:256 projection-depth:300

-Or, for a free camera:
+Or, for a free camera navigation:
 ./bin/apov space-block-size:256 atomic-pov-count:180 ray-step:2 \
     max-ray-depth:256 projection-depth:300 cam-lock-ahead